wahur666/ConquestFrontierWarsRay-mirror/docs/trim-framework-port-tracker.md

 - screen nodes own only UI state and transitions
 - app-specific screens like `Menu_options.cpp`, `Menu_Toolbar.cpp`, and `Menu_SysKitSaveLoad.cpp` stay out of framework-core boundaries

+### 7. Batch 04 Clarifies The Primitive-Control Split

+Batch 04 showed that Trim's "primitive display controls" are actually four different groups:

+- reusable framework primitives: `Button2.cpp`, `HotButton.cpp`, `Icon.cpp`, parts of `Static.cpp`, parts of `ProgressStatic.cpp`
+- app-level command widgets built on those primitives: `BuildButton.cpp`, `ResearchButton.cpp`, `DiplomacyButton.cpp`
+- app-level gameplay HUD widgets: `ShipSilButton.cpp`, `HotStatic.cpp`
+- global overlay/services rather than child widgets: `StatusBar.cpp`, `Teletype.cpp`, `InProgressAnim.cpp`

+The main framework conclusions are:

+- the framework needs both a text-capable general button and an image-button path; Trim uses both heavily
+- hover ownership of status/help/cursor is part of the runtime contract, not incidental decoration
+- `Static.cpp` is a generic panel/image/text primitive and should not be collapsed into a text-only label API
+- status/help text, typewriter overlays, and loading overlays should become explicit overlay services or top-layer nodes, not ordinary children
+- command widgets with domain state should live above framework-core and consume view models/services rather than embedding mission logic in the control

+The attached `Static!!Background.xml` and `mainscreen_atlas` export confirm that at least one real `GT_STATIC` asset is just a fullscreen image background with no font data, which strengthens the case for a framework `Panel/Image/Label` split instead of a single catch-all static control.

 ## Suggested Next Analysis Order

-1. `Batch 04`
-2. `Batch 06`
+1. `Batch 06`
-3. `Batch 02`
+2. `Batch 02`
-4. `Batch 08`
+3. `Batch 08`
-5. `Batch 01`
+4. `Batch 01`
-6. `Batch 09`
+5. `Batch 09`

 Reason:

-- Batch 07 is now covered alongside Batch 03 and Batch 05, so the remaining unknowns are primitive controls and the other screen files that sit on top of them
+- Batch 03, Batch 04, Batch 05, and Batch 07 now cover the main input/control/runtime surfaces that the remaining screens sit on top of
-- Batch 04 should sharpen the control inventory used heavily by `Menu_options.cpp`, `Menu_Toolbar.cpp`, and the menu shells
-- Batch 06 can then backfill the remaining front-end screen flows with better control-level context
+- Batch 06 should come next because those screen files can now be interpreted with much better control-level context
+- Batch 02 should follow so media/drawing helpers can be judged against actual screen usage instead of in isolation
+- Batch 08 can then narrow the networking internals behind the multiplayer shell already mapped in Batch 07
-- leave lower-level media, networking internals, bootstrap, and leftovers until the screen/control surface is fully mapped
+- leave bootstrap and leftovers until the screen/control/media boundaries are stable enough to avoid rework in the tracker

 ## Tracker Maintenance Rules